 To reinforce this new vision of marijuana as an adjunct of meditation, a new book is available called Cannabis And Spirituality, edited by Stephen Gray.
 In the book, 17 expert contributors share their professional perspective on the spiritual power of marijuana in our contemporary lives.

 As Gray says, cannabis is "... truly a medicine for body and soul.
 And one of cannabis’s greatest gifts is its remarkable potential for spiritual healing and awakening."

 In this authoritative guide, as mentioned in its reviews, "Stephen Gray and other influential voices of the modern cannabis movement explore the spiritual benefits of cannabis, and offer guidance on how to interact with the intelligence of this plant ally, a companion and supporter of humanity for millennia.

-By revealing the potential of 'the people’s plant” to enhance a wide range of spiritual practices such as meditation, yoga, chanting, visualization, shamanism and spirit work, this guide shows how cannabis is an effective ally on the awakening journey, unlocking the receptive energy in us all and helping us to feel connected to nature, to each other, and to ourselves."
+By revealing the potential of 'the people’s plant' to enhance a wide range of spiritual practices, such as meditation, yoga, chanting, visualization, shamanism and spirit work, this guide shows that cannabis is an effective ally on the awakening journey, unlocking the receptive energy in us all, and helping us feel connected to nature, to each other, and to ourselves.

-However, a primary grounding principle of the MindfullyHigh team and our MindfullyHigh Cannabis Cubs is that a healthy balance of 'high and normal' is the best path - grass used with clear spiritual intent and mindful practice can definitely help expand consciousness and reveal inner secrets and potential - but being high too often can also dull the spiritual senses and actually reduce consciousness.
+A primary grounding principle of our High Together team and MindfullyHigh Cannabis Cubs is that a healthy balance of 'high and normal' is the best path.
+When marijuana is approached with clear spiritual intent and mindful practice, it's use can definitely help expand consciousness and reveal inner secrets and potential ... but from my observation, being high too often can also dull the spiritual senses and actually reduce consciousness.

 Each of us must find our own sense of balance in this regard.
 I personally love my non-high states equally to high states, and tend to never light up until the day's work is done and I'm off-duty and able to just 'be' for a couple hours.

 Cannabis & Spirituality